 Upon graduation, you will be qualified to earn the CFA designation, and your courses will be designed to help you earn the elite Financial Risk Manager (FRM) designation, valued by top employers across diverse businesses.

-Fall Semester: March 15 (priority), then rolling
+- Fall Semester: July 15 (International Applicants), August 15 (Domestic Applicants), then rolling

 Learn about the advantages of priority applications.

-- Completed online application
+- Completed application

-- Goal statement (essay)
+- Goal Statement (essay)

-- Letter of recommendation (Learn more)
+- Letter of Recommendation (learn more)

-- Official TOEFL, IELTS, or PTE-Academic scores (international students only)
+- Official TOEFL, IELTS, or PTE-Academic Scores (international students only)